SteffeyDev/atemOSC/README.md

 ![atemOSC](https://github.com/danielbuechele/atemOSC/raw/master/atemOSC.jpg)

 The current version is built for Mac OS 10.13 (as of version 2.5.2).
-A compiled and runnable version of the atemOSC is included which has been built against Blackmagic SDK 7.3.
+A compiled and runnable version of the atemOSC is included which has been built against Blackmagic SDK 7.3 (as of version 2.5.2).

 ## Download the App